4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 tracks, annotations and other parameters.
 Adding this information and re-running the workflow will **not** cause it to re-run the simulation.
-Instead, it adds the information to the rest of the workflow, so that the new data can be viewed in the browser.
+Instead, it adds the information to the rest of the workflow, so that the new data can be viewed in the browser almost immediately.

 To see this in our example, replace the ``project.yaml`` file with a minimal project file containing track data, ``project.min-with-tracks.yaml``, which